 Does anybody remember Panda Pop?

 Okay, this post has nothing to do with Panda Pop, it just popped into my head.
 But I was wondering what the Cola flavoured one tasted like.
 I only remember the blue coloured one that made your tongue blue.
 I am sure no one wants to know they used in order for that to happen.
-Now enough waffling lets get into our review of Fentimans Curiosity Cola, an exact opposite of Panda Cola even though they are both cola drinks.
+Now enough waffling lets get into our review of Fentimans Curiosity Cola, an exact opposite of Panda Pop Cola even though they are both cola drinks.

 I came across Fentimans drinks through my brother-in-law mentioning it about 18 months ago.
 The discussion was around some drinks being made from natural food rather than ingredients that can make your rusty coins shiny.
 This got me interested because I try to stay away from fizzy drinks.
-Drinks like Coke always tasted too sweet, fizzy and dense.
+Coke always tasted too sweet, fizzy and dense.
 But when I tried the Fentimans version, it was nothing like Coca Cola or any other Cola drink.

-Firstly, let’s discuss a little bit about the product.
+Firstly, let’s talk a little bit about the company behind the product.
 So Fentimans’ drinks including the Curiosity Cola are botanically brewed.
 Fentimans have described it as a ‘time-honoured technique’ of ‘infusion, skilful blending and fermentation of natural ingredients’.
 Now I am not going to discuss how they make their drinks from scratch but I will put a link to their website here that has step by step process and a video on their craft which I found admirable.
 I especially like the way the base of the drink stems from a ginger root that has been bruised, crushed and milled.
 They also source natural ingredients from all over the world so I can understand how their drinks have more intense flavours.

 The Curiosity Cola I bought was a 125ml glass bottle from Waitrose on offer for 80p which was an amazing deal.
 The normal prices for the smaller bottles are £1.20 and you can get them in Sainsbury’s too.
 The glass bottle and design has an industrial look but suits the character of the drink.